SelmaBoubou/UE2-4Robotics_Engineering2/README.md

 ## Authors

-*Meldrick Reimmer And Selma Boudisssa.
+#Meldrick Reimmer And Selma Boudisssa.

 ## Project Supervisors
-Ralph Seulin, Jiang Canser and Raphael Duverne.
+Ralph Seulin, Jiang Cansen and Raphael Duverne.

 ## Acknowledgments
 Staff and members of the Robotics Laboratory , Our Classmates and our cherised ones.